Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-Here’s an example of an effective resume letter:
+Here’s an example of how to write a resume

 Dear [Hiring Manager’s Name],

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and knowledgeable [Your field] I am confident that I will make a perfect fit for this opportunity.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and knowledgeable [Your field] I believe that I’d make the ideal choice for this position.

 Sincerely,